GRANULOMATOUS MENINGOENCEPHALITIS (GME)

 The only way to confirm GME with 100% certainty is by biopsy though, obviously, diagnostics do not get any more invasive than brain surgery.
 For this reason, confirmation is frequently post-mortem.

-Immune-suppression with corticosteroids (such as prednisone) remains the center of therapy for GME.
+Immune-suppression with corticosteroids (such as prednisolone) remains the center of therapy for GME.
 Once the disease is controlled, one may begin to gradually drop the steroid dose until the minimum dose required to control the disease is reached.
-This process can be expected to require 4 months or so.
-It is unusual for a patient to be able to fully discontinue medication but at least stronger immune-suppressive agents are rarely required.
+This process can be expected to require 4 months or so and is fraught with relapses.
+Response to prednisolone is variable and results are much better if additional medications are added.

 A new drug called leflunomide has been released to treat immune-mediated diseases of a type that includes GME.
 This is a relatively expensive treatment, which has limited use but it remains as a possible alternative to corticosteroid use for dogs that do not tolerate corticosteroid side effects.